 Grounds for Termination

-Individual dismissals, unlike the collective dismissals, do not require a previous authorization by any authority, as the employer is free to terminate the employment contract at any time.
-However, for the dismissal of an employee under some types of special protection, an authorization from the labor inspectorate is needed (pregnant women, disabled employees).
-In the case of employees under special protection for their unionized condition (“fuero sindical”) a previous authorization is required by the Labor judge.
-A termination with or without cause should be communicated to the other party in writing and entitle the employee to the payment of his salary and social benefits until his last day of work, and depending on his termination grounds, a severance payment might be paid.
+Individual dismissals, unlike the collective dismissals, do not require a previous authorisation by any authority, as the employer is free to terminate the employment contract at any time.
+However, for the dismissal of an employee under some types of special protection, an authorisation from the labour inspectorate is needed (pregnant women, disabled employees).
+In the case of employees under special protection for their unionised condition a prior authorisation is required by the labour judge.

 Only for a dismissal without a cause.
-The amount of the severance payment differs in several factors such as Seniority, type of contract and amount of the salary.
-Severance payment in Colombia does not have a limitation in the amount to be recognized by the employer.
+The amount of the severance payment differs in several factors such as seniority, type of contract and amount of the salary.
+The reference to calculate the severance payment must take into account the last fixed salary.
+In case of variable salary, the reference would be the average of the salaries earned in the last twelve months.
 Colombian legislation provides a fixed system of calculation for the severance payment.
 Nonetheless, employees can claim moral damages in addition to the severance payment provided by law.

-Colombian Labor law does not require a separation agreement to terminate a contract.
+Colombian Labour law does not require a separation agreement to terminate a contract.
 Nevertheless, it allows its application.
-These kinds of agreements are not only widespread in the labor market, but are generally recommended to terminate the contract of high executives and employees under special protection.
+These kinds of agreements are not only widespread in the labour market, but are generally recommended to terminate the contract of high executives and employees under special protection.

 Remedies for Employee Seeking to Challenge Wrongful Termination

 Wrongful termination claims are analysed by the judge as the competent authority.
 Wrongful termination based on a legal ground (i.e. alleging the absence of a cause for the termination) leads to the recognition of the severance payment the employee would be entitled to if his contract would be terminated without a cause.